nearform/react-browser-hooks/storybook/stories/scroll/README.md

-## useScroll Hook
+## Scroll Hook

-The useScroll hook listens for changes to the browser window scroll position.
+The Scroll hook listens for changes to the browser window scroll position.

 Import as follows: